ddowse/matrix-synapse-pgsql/README.md

 `EMAIL` for acme.sh account
 `DOMAIN` is the FQDN for your synapse instance
-`PASSWORD` is for the databaseuser, lthough local users can login to postgresql without a password.
+`PASSWORD` is for the databaseuser, although local users can login without a password.
 Edit pg_hba.conf to change this.
 `synapse` is the dbname
 `synapse_user`is the dbuser